At Hiltner Trial Lawyers, DUIs are one of the most common charges that we’re asked to defend our clients against.

-But there can be confusion about the terminology.
-Sometimes the crime is referred to as a “DUI,” sometimes as an “OVI,” or sometimes as a different acronym altogether.
-So what do they all mean?
+But oftentimes, there can be confusion about the terminology.
+Sometimes, the crime is referred to as a “DUI,” others as OVIs, and even different acronyms altogether.
+So, what do they all mean?

-There are four main acronyms used in everyday conversation to refer to the crime of operating a vehicle while under the influence of alcohol or drugs:
+There are four primary acronyms used frequently in conversations to refer to the offense of operating a vehicle while under the influence of alcohol or drugs:

 - Driving Under the Influence (DUI)